bdpennington/tooling-1-slides/slides.md

 ```

 <!-- Lifecycle scripts
-  - 'prepare' is run after install
+  - 'prepare' is run after install, and as part of the ci command
     - used for husky
   - 'prepublishOnly' Runs BEFORE the package is prepared and packed, ONLY on npm publish